cayoten/cayoten/README.md

 ## Howdy!
 I'm Cade. 🌊

-- 🐦‍⬛ he/him/his • gay • crow • adult
+- 🐦‍⬛ he/they • gay • crow • adult
 - 🐍 intermediate developer in javascript and python
 - ☕ plant-lover and coffeeholic
-- 🦦 passionate in community enhancement
+- 🦦 passionate in community management